johnangrs/johnangrs.github.io/section_1_1_3.md

 ---
-title: Are you really ready?
+title: Parting words
 parent: Foundations
-grand_parent: The first 6 weeks
+grand_parent: The first ten weeks
 has_children: false
 nav_order: 3
 ---

-## Is anyone ever really ready?
+## Think you're not ready yet?
+Don't worry, nobody is every really ready.

 This page contains a few parting words from Paul Graham for founders embarking on their startup journey.
 His message - nobody should feel uncomfortable that they don't 'get' the startup process, because the whole thing is counterintuitive on so many levels: